Patrick Radden Keefe Digs into a Past of Violence

 Behind the Forbidden Curtains

-If we look at this book for a moment as a study of a terrorist organization in itself, I think the author most certainly deserves a lot of praise for the amount of information he managed to include about the I.R.A. members themselves.
+If we look at Say Nothing for a moment as a study of a terrorist organization in itself, I think the author most certainly deserves a lot of praise for the amount of information he managed to include about the I.R.A. members themselves.
 The problem with most books which study terrorist organizations, is the understandable fact of it being difficult to gather interviews with its members and know their opinions in regards to their own actions.
 The looks we have into these sorts of groups is often very limited, but in this case it ended up being much more expensive than I had anticipated.

 Keefe takes the time to introduce us to some of the more infamous members to have belonged to the organization over the years.
 For instance, we have Dolours Price who planted bombs already in her teens, Gerry Adams who negotiated a frail peace and was subsequently betrayed by his own, as well as the reclusive and mysterious mastermind known as The Dark.
 He explains to us where these people came from, what actions brought them to be forever included in the books of history, what their goals and ambitions were… essentially, we learn who they were as human beings.
 It was particularly interesting to see how Gerry Adams’ life progressed in the later stages and how he is now an officially-recognized politician who denied his past.